32 Communication policy

 How policy is made for communications

-Communications policy uses three main tools: law, money and ownership.
-It is made by governments and parliaments that make and amend laws; regularly decide to allocate money through annual budget processes; and occasionally decide to create, redesign, privatise or otherwise disband the activities of public institutions.
+Communications policy uses three main tools: laws, money and ownership.
+Governments and parliaments make and amend laws.
+They regularly decide to allocate money through annual budget processes.
+Occasionally they create, redesign, privatise or otherwise disband the activities of public institutions.
 Laws can directly prohibit or require certain behaviour, or permit it subject to conditions.
 They can also create markets for commodities like radiofrequency spectrum and intellectual property, and rules to be observed by anyone trading them.
-Money can be allocated to individuals or organisations as grants, investments, loans, minimum guarantees or tax concessions to meet the cost of doing particular things: making a movie, erecting a mobile phone tower, conducting research about consumer needs or advocacy on behalf of specific types of consumers.
+Money can be allocated to individuals or organisations as grants, investments, loans, minimum guarantees or tax concessions to meet the cost of doing particular things: making a movie, erecting a mobile phone tower, conducting research about consumer needs or advocating on behalf of specific types of consumers.
 Institutions can be created to carry out public missions with varying degrees of independence from the governments that establish, fund and oversee them: public broadcasters, a national library, a national broadband network.

 Laws